-According to VCA Animal Hospitals, umbilical hernias occur at the site of the umbilical cord.
+According to VCA Animal Hospitals, this type of puppy hernia occurs at the site of the umbilical cord.
 The cord is filled with blood vessels that provide a pathway for nutrients from the dam to her pups in utero.
 Under normal circumstances, the umbilical ring heals and closes after the puppy is born.

 If the ring doesn't close properly, fat and other tissues, including the intestines, can begin protruding through the opening.
 This creates a soft bulge beneath the skin, and the size of the bulge correlates directly to the severity of the hernia.

 Although veterinarians aren't completely sure why the umbilical ring fails to close, these hernias are congenital in many cases, meaning the puppy is born with the hernia.
-Any puppy born with a hernia should not be used in a breeding program.
+Any puppy born with a hernia should not be used in a breeding program, nor should you breed dogs that have produced puppies with hernias.
+Some breeds known for having genetic predispositions to hernias are:

 Symptoms of an Umbilical Hernia